Apotropaic marks have been found both within the Priory’s ecclesiastical buildings and the later private residence adapted from the West Range

 Refectory

-The north wall of the Frater (refectory) is the only survival of the original priory’s construction and the building has been restored and re-built several times.
+The north wall of the Frater (refectory) is the only survival of the original priory’s masonry construction and the building has been restored and re-built several times.
 The impressive 15th century roof inside the refectory has survived, comprising King post trusses and moulded tie-beams (RCHME 1923).
 The West Range and the Cloisters were all added during the 15th century before its Dissolution in 1536 when it passed into private hands.

 Apotropaic or devotional graffiti?

 A preliminary survey found a number of compass-drawn circles around the interior of the surviving 12th century door in the north wall of the Refectory.
 Its exterior displays chevron and dog tooth Romanesque decoration, although it has been subject to restoration in the past (CRSBI 2026).
+The combination of restoration and the delamination of the original stonework meant that no graffiti was discernible on the exterior of the door.

 What is interesting however, is that such graffiti should be found in what was a ‘closed’ order and access by members of the laity would have been greatly controlled.
-It asks the question, then, who made the marks?
+It asks the question, then, who would have made the marks?

 Plague arrows

-David Henry Burles (1866–1942,) Beecroft Art Gallery.
+David Henry Burles (1866–1942) Beecroft Art Gallery.
 Image: © Southend Museums Service.

 Dating graffiti is always a difficult proposition and it is not clear when these motifs and devices were added to the masonry.
-There is little evidence for paint of plaster within the cut marks which sometimes gives a clue to their age.
+There is little evidence for paint of plaster within the cut marks which sometimes provides a clue to their age.

 Ritual taper burn marks